Foreign travel advice

 The cyclone season in Madagascar normally runs from November to April.
 Coastal areas are particularly affected.
 You should monitor the progress of approaching storms.
 See Natural Disasters

-Piracy is a significant threat in the Gulf of Aden and Indian Ocean, and has occurred more than 1,000 nautical miles from the Somali coast.
+Piracy remains a significant threat in the Gulf of Aden and Indian Ocean, and has occurred more than 1,000 nautical miles from the Somali coast.
 See River and sea travel

 Take out comprehensive travel and medical insurance before you travel.